Interim CDC Guidance for Travel to and from Countries Affected by the Polio Vaccine Requirements and Recommendations

-- Ensure that anyone needing to leave the country in less than 4 weeks who has not received a dose polio vaccine in the previous 4 weeks to 12 months receives a dose of polio vaccine at least by the time of departure.
+- Ensure that anyone needing to leave the country in less than 4 weeks who has not received a dose of IPV or bOPV in the previous 4 weeks to 12 months get a dose before leaving the country

-Temporary Recommendations for Other Polio-Infected Countries
+Temporary Recommendations for Other Polio-infected Countries

 Information for Clinicians

-For specific information related to US travelers and guidance on interpreting any ad hoc doses of polio vaccine in relation to the individual’s vaccine schedule, please consult the CDC MMWR, Interim CDC Guidance for Polio Vaccination for Travel to and from Countries Affected by Wild Poliovirus, specifically the section titled Interim Vaccination Guidance to Comply with WHO International Health Regulations Temporary Recommendations for Countries Designated as “Polio-infected” (note that the country information in this 2014 article is out of date).
+For specific information related to US travelers and guidance on interpreting any ad hoc doses of polio vaccine in relation to the individual’s vaccine schedule, please consult the CDC MMWR, "Interim CDC Guidance for Polio Vaccination for Travel to and from Countries Affected by Wild Poliovirus," specifically the section titled Interim Vaccination Guidance to Comply with WHO International Health Regulations Temporary Recommendations for Countries Designated as “Polio-infected” (note that the country information in this 2014 article is out of date).

-- Infants and Children
+- Infants and children

-- Current recommendations for infants and children state that 4 doses of IPV should be given at ages 2, 4, and 6–18 months and 4–6 years.
+- Four doses of IPV should be given at ages 2 months, 4 months, 6–18 months, and 4–6 years.

-- For children and adolescents who are up-to-date with IPV vaccination (including those who have completed the routine IPV series), who will be in a polio-infected country for >4 weeks, and whose last dose of polio vaccine was administered >12 months before the date they will be departing that country, an additional dose of IPV should be given.
-Children who receive this additional dose as a 4th dose between ages 18 months and 4 years will still require an IPV booster dose at age ≥4 years.
+- For children and adolescents who are up-to-date with IPV vaccination (including those who have completed the routine IPV series), who will be in a polio-infected country for >4 weeks, and whose last dose of polio vaccine was administered >12 months before the date they will depart that country, an additional dose of IPV should be given.
+Children who receive this additional dose as a fourth dose between ages 18 months and 4 years will still require an IPV booster dose at age ≥4 years.

-- Adult travelers who are unvaccinated, incompletely vaccinated, or have an unknown vaccination status for polio should receive 3 doses of IPV following the accelerated schedule and minimum intervals outlined in the Vaccine section in Chapter 3, Poliomyelitis, CDC Health Information for International Travel.
+- Adult travelers who are unvaccinated, are incompletely vaccinated, or have an unknown vaccination status for polio should receive 3 doses of IPV following the accelerated schedule and minimum intervals outlined in the Vaccine section in Chapter 3, Poliomyelitis, CDC Health Information for International Travel.